Homepage / Excursion Guides / Visiting Glacier National Park in Winter

 woman cross country skiing in Glacier

-Keep in mind that weather conditions will affect the trail difficulty, and although snowshoeing is very easy to learn it is definitely a workout.
-Know your ability level and plan accordingly!
-Consider joining a guided 2-3 hour snowshoe or cross-country ski tour through this winter wonderland to enjoy the terrain safely.
-For those that are experienced and interested in a self-guided exploration, make sure to download the trail description and map brochure from the NPS.
+Consider joining a guided Snowshoe in Glacier National Park through this winter wonderland to enjoy the terrain safely.
+For those that are experienced and interested in a self-guided exploration, make sure to download the trail description and map brochure from park officials.

 Dog Sledding